mgifford/drupal-security/src/web-server.rst

 security controls which can mitigate attacks such as `Cross Site Scripting (XSS)`_.

-`Mozilla`_ has produced a good description of how to write a `CSP`_ and and there are many commonalities with the Australian Government report above.
+`Mozilla`_ has produced a good description of how to write a `CSP`_ and there are many commonalities with the Australian Government report above.
 To allow content from a trusted domain and all its subdomains, you can add the following to your Apache configuration:

 .. code-block:: apache